ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session/get/get-names.js.markdown

 **Flow**:

-* Open a new session.
+* Open a session.
-* Load an entity to the session either using [session.load](../../../../client-api/session/loading-entities#load) or by querying for the document via [session.query](../../../../client-api/session/querying/how-to-query).
+* Load an entity to the session either using [session.load](../../../../../client-api/session/loading-entities#load) or by querying for the document via [session.query](../../../../../client-api/session/querying/how-to-query).
   In both cases, the resulting entity will be tracked by the session.
 * Call `advanced.getTimeSeriesFor`, pass the tracked entity.